y-mitsui/DpBayesianNet/README.md

 C liblary of the Bayesian network including learning algorithm which was optimized by dynamic programming of Silander and Myllymaki(2006).

 ## Features
+* Both learning and inference was implemented on exact algorithms
+* Cross platform
-* Improve parformance
+* Scoring:BIC
+* Maximum number of node:16
+* Source code simply written.
+* License: New BSD

 ## Install
-You require cmake and GSL
+You require cmake

 **[Case of Linux]**
 1. Input this following on shell.